-- Create an environment conducive to learning by: providing a quiet place for study; stressing the importance of continuous learning; insisting on good attendance and preparation for school; encouraging involvement in school activities; and encouraging our children to achieve their potential while offering praise. - Become actively involved in the life of the school by: learning about the available curricular, extracurricular, and student support programs; learning about student expectations in the classroom and in extracurricular programs; volunteering in the classroom; and attending school activities. - Engage in open and timely communication with the school by: responding to the school's feedback about academic progress and behavior; advising school personnel of any special circumstances or needs of our children; being proactive in asking questions and understanding that we are our child's biggest advocate. - Help our children become responsible, self-reliant members of the school community by: teaching them to accept responsibility for their own learning, decisions, and behavior; insisting they observe the rules of the school; modeling respect, consideration, and cooperation in dealing with others and expecting our children to do the same; and modeling respect for cultural diversity, individuality, and the choices and rights of others.
+- Create an environment conducive to learning by providing a quiet place for study, stressing the importance of continuous learning, insisting on good attendance and preparation for school, encouraging involvement in school activities, and encouraging our children to achieve their potential while offering praise. - Become actively involved in the life of the school by learning about the available curricular, extracurricular, and student support programs, learning about student expectations in the classroom and in extracurricular programs, volunteering in the classroom, and attending school activities. - Engage in open and timely communication with the school by responding to the school's feedback about our children's academic progress and behavior, advising school personnel of any special circumstances or needs of our children, being proactive in asking questions, expressing concerns, and seeking information, and understanding that we are our child's biggest advocate. - Help our children become responsible, self-reliant members of the school community by teaching them to accept responsibility for their own learning, decisions, and behavior; insisting they observe the rules of the school; modeling respect, consideration, and cooperation in dealing with others and expecting our children to do the same, and modeling respect for cultural diversity, individuality, and the choices and rights of others. - Promote a healthy lifestyle by modeling and supporting responsible lifestyle choices, monitoring the activities of our children and responding to behavior which jeopardizes their health and well-being, becoming informed of the risks associated with use of alcohol, tobacco, and other drugs, and discussing and developing family rules which prohibit illegal use of alcohol, tobacco, and other drugs.